NetApp/beegfs/docker/README.md

 Overview
 --------

-The Dockerfile and supporting files in this directory are used to create a containerized Ansible 2.9+ control node with the SANtricity Ansible collection (pulled from an internal repo mirror or external GitHub repo), and the BeeGFS Ansible collection copied from the root of this repository.
-This allows users to quickly create a runtime environment with all requirements needed to run roles in the BeeGFS Ansible collection.
+The Dockerfile and supporting files in this directory are used to create a containerized Ansible 2.10 control node with the NetApp E-Series Ansible collections (externally from Ansible Galaxy or from an internal repository), and, optionally, a local collection for development purposes.
+This allows users to quickly create a runtime environment with all requirements needed to utilize any NetApp E-Series Ansible content such the BeeGFS HA role.

 Prerequisites
 -------------
 - A server with Docker installed and password-less SSH setup to all servers being managed by Ansible.
-    - Note the Dockerfile was tested with Docker version 19.03.5 running on RedHat 7.6 though alternate configurations are expected to work.
+    - Note the Dockerfile was tested with Docker version 20.10.2 running on Ubuntu 18.04 LTS though alternate configurations are expected to work.

 Getting Started
 ---------------

-#### Building the nar_eseries_ansible Docker image:
+#### Building the eseries_ansible Docker image for beegfs development:

 1) If you haven't already, clone the BeeGFS Ansible collection's repository to the host you'll be using to run Docker, then checkout the desired branch (if needed).